azee33-ux/githubdemo/readme.md

+first line

 this is my first rep

-just to learn  git